Inclusive Community Grants

 Proposals will be reviewed by the diversity committee, with final decisions made jointly by the president’s office, the dean of the college and the director of the Institute for Inclusion and Equity.

-Teams awarded a grant will be asked to share the results of their projects at an on-campus event in spring 2019.
-We will release more details about this event in the months ahead.
+Teams awarded a grant will be asked to share the results of their projects at an on-campus event in spring semester.
+We share more details about this event each spring.